EC Irrational Exuberance – Descriptive Superlatives’ Exhaustion Point Is Reached

 We are updating our suite of sentiment data again, mainly because it is so fascinating that a historically rarely seen bullish consensus has emerged – after a rally that has taken the SPX up by slightly over 210% from its low.
 Admittedly, a slew of such records has occurred in the course of the past year or so, and so far has not managed to derail the market in the slightest– in fact, since 2012, only a single correction has occurred that even deserves the designation “correction” (as opposed to “barely noticeable dip”).

 While a number of positioning and survey data show a bullish consensus that easily dwarfs anything that has been seen before, this consensus is not reflected in expressions of exuberance by the broader public.
 “Anecdotal” sentiment seems more cautious and skeptical than the quantitatively measurable kind.
 Most likely this is because the vast bulk of the middle class has been so thoroughly fleeced in the last two boom-bust sequences that it finds itself in dire straits in spite of the reemergence of major asset bubbles across a wide swathe of assets.
-This includes by the way an astonishing revival of the bubble in real estate prices – see e.g. this 330 square foot shack in San Francisco, which recently sold for $765,000:
+This includes by the way an astonishing revival of the bubble in prices – see e.g. this 330 square foot shack in San Francisco, which recently sold for $765,000:

 Yes, that tiny dark-brown thingy situated on a steep road sold for $765,000.
 The real estate bubble is back.